UKGovernmentBEIS/orpml/contribute.md

 ## We Use [Github Three-Flow](https://guides.github.com/introduction/flow/index.html), So All Code Changes Happen Through Pull Requests

 Pull requests are the best way to propose changes to the codebase (we use [Github Three-Flow](https://guides.github.com/introduction/flow/index.html)).

 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `master`.

-2. make your propsoed chnages
+2. make your proposed changes

 3. Issue that pull request!

 ## Any contributions you make will be under the MIT Software License

 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using Github's issues